 As you might infer, the provider of nonrecourse loans has limited remedies in the face of a borrower defaulting on loan payments.
 The provider can attach and sell the collateral underlying the loan.
 But otherwise, a lender cannot seize the borrower’s personal property.
-Comparing nonrecourse and recourse debt reveals pros and cons of each.
+Comparing nonrecourse and recourse debt reveals the pros and cons of each.

 Advantages of a Recourse Loan

 From the borrower’s viewpoint, recourse loans offer the following advantages:

 - Access: What happens when the loan provider receives extra protection?
 Well, it might be more willing to extend a CRE recourse loan to a borrower who would not qualify for a nonrecourse loan.
 Recourse loans might also charge less interest and facilitate faster closings due to better collateralization.

 - Term: Recourse loans are typically shorter-term debt, such as construction, bridge, acquisition and mini-perm loans.
 This might better suit a borrower’s investment strategy, especially borrowers looking for an interest-only loan.

 - Suitability: A borrower with few assets might prefer a recourse loan because he is relatively invulnerable to lender attack.
 After all, if you rent your sparsely-furnished apartment, don’t own a car, and keep most of your money in a 401(k), you have less to lose by accepting a recourse loan.

 Advantages of a Nonrecourse Loan

 Borrowers can enjoy the following advantages of a nonrecourse loan: